jpstone/fullstack-interview-test/README.md

 1. Fork this repo to your Github account
 2. Clone your forked repo to your local environment
-3. Create an API endpoint inside of `api-server.py` with the url `/locations` that returns the locations found in the file `db.json`.
+3. Create a mock API endpoint inside of `api-server.py` with the url `/locations` that returns the locations found in the file `db.json`.
-4. Create an API endpoint inside of `api-server.py` with the url `/locations/:id` that returns the location specified in the url from the file `db.json`.
+4. Create a mock API endpoint inside of `api-server.py` with the url `/locations/:id` that returns the location specified in the url from the file `db.json`.
-5. Create an API endpoint inside of `api-server.py` with the url `/buildingtypes` that returns the building types located in the file `db.json`.
+5. Create a mock API endpoint inside of `api-server.py` with the url `/buildingtypes` that returns the building types located in the file `db.json`.
 6. Obtain the list of locations and building type categories from the endpoints you just created using the included `API.js`.
 7. Populate the `RemineTable` component inside of `CHANGEME.js` with the locations obtained from step 1.
 8. Build out the `CHANGEME.js` view to allow a user to filter the `RemineTable` contents based on whether the location has: